wrifun-tech/disk-data-manager/README.md

  - Move data between categories.
  - Query file info, at the moment only support movie/tv related stuff (Backed by TMDb, you'll need to supply your own TMDb token if you want to use this feature.
 [How to get it](https://developers.themoviedb.org/3/getting-started/introduction)).
 We'll also support music and game stuff very soon.
 PRs are welcome.
  - For video file, there you can build your watchlist and watch history.
  - Localized.
 But now there are only English and Simplified-Chinese.
 If you want to translate into your language, please send a PR.
-Check out data/localization directory, you will have a clue how to archive it.
+Check out data/localization directory, you will have a clue how to achieve it.
  - There are still some other little sugar pies, Come and try it😆.

 ### Download and Install